-Cucumber grows well in many regions of the United States, producing prolific quantities of fruit that can be enjoyed fresh or preserved as pickles.
-Cucumber is a great plant for beginning seed savers.
+Cucumbers grow well in many regions of the United States, producing prolific quantities of fruit that can be enjoyed fresh or preserved as pickles.
+Cucumbers are a great plant for beginning seed savers.

 Once cucumber plants begin producing fruit, check your garden daily for ripe cucumbers.
 You can pick cucumbers early for making pickles or you can wait a while for larger slicing cucumbers.

-When saving seeds from cucumber, separate varieties by 800-1,600 feet.
-You only need to plant one cucumber plant in order to harvest viable seeds.
+You only need to plant 1 cucumber plant in order to harvest viable seeds.
 To maintain a variety over time, save seeds from between 5-10 plants.
 If you’re saving seeds for genetic preservation of a rare variety, save seeds from 25 plants.

 Cucumbers are eaten as immature fruits.
 When cucumbers are grown for seed, harvest is delayed until the fruits reach botanical maturity.
 As the seeds develop, the cucumber will continue to grow beyond its market-mature size, eventually changing color and losing firmness as the seeds reach full maturity.
 Cucumbers can change color to yellow or orange.
 It is best to wait several weeks after this color change before extracting the seeds.

 Store cucumber seeds in a cool, dark, and dry place in an airtight container to keep out moisture and humidity.
-When stored under these conditions, cucumber seeds will remain viable for five years.
+When stored under these conditions, cucumber seeds will remain viable for 5 years.